r-dube/pickingflowers/canada-univ.md

 It is possible, that the non-response is partly due to "elite capture" among the lawmakers \[2\].

 Separately, Canadian intelligence services have highlighted Chinese operations on Canadian universities \[3\].
+Unfortunately, the Canadian government has not yet issued guidelines to Canadian universities on funding from foreign sources \[4\].

 ## Huawei feeds research funding to Canadian universities
+\[4\] lists 17 Canadian universities that have taken research funding from Huawei.
+This list includes the top-10 Candian computer science research programs \[5\].
+As of 2019, Huawei had funnelled more than 56 million Canadian dollars to these 17 programs \[6\].

 ## Academicians captured by Huawei